odicforcesounds/devblog/docs/index.md

 <h3> Linux Distro </h3>

+I use others, but this ones were fun to learn.
+Debian is the most stable, Gentoo is always a way to learn much more.

+*Note*: I notice that some Irland guy is trying to hack my sites.
+I redirect them to this page so they can learn more.
+You know, they use some ScriptKid Tools to hack Wordpress / PHP frameworks.
+I don't know why, but I don't like PHP.
+I Like HTML and CSS.
+JavaScript can be useful and NodeJS can be useful too.
+Well, in fact this specific sub-domain is made with Markdown only :D

 | Tools                         | Linux | Documentation | Complete |
 | ----------------------------- | ----- | ------------ | ------- |
 | [Gentoo](./distros/gentoo.md) | x     | Poor-Quality | Minimal-installation |